Taiwan leader meets US Speaker despite China warnings

 China has vowed to bring Taiwan under its control, and staged war games around the island last August following a visit by then-House Speaker Nancy Pelosi.

-On Wednesday, Taiwan’s defence ministry said a Chinese aircraft carrier group was in the waters off the island’s southeast coast before the meeting between Tsai and McCarthy.
+On Wednesday, Taiwan’s defence ministry said a Chinese aircraft carrier group was in the waters off the island’s south-east coast before the meeting between Ms Tsai and Mr McCarthy.

 While Washington does not have official relations with Taiwan, it is bound by law to provide the island with the means to defend itself and has stepped up interactions with Taipei in recent years as Beijing’s pressure on the island has increased.

-Standing with Tsai, McCarthy called the US-Taiwan friendship “a matter of profound importance to the free world”.
+Standing with Ms Tsai, Mr McCarthy called the US-Taiwan friendship “a matter of profound importance to the free world”.

-Speaking at a later news conference alongside Republican and Democratic lawmakers who took part in the meeting with Tsai, McCarthy said they had discussed how to speed up weapons deliveries to Taiwan.
+Speaking at a later news conference alongside Republican and Democratic lawmakers who took part in the meeting with Ms Tsai, Mr McCarthy said they had discussed how to speed up weapons deliveries to Taiwan.

 “We must continue the arms sales to Taiwan and make sure such sales reach Taiwan on a very timely basis,” he said, adding he believed there was bipartisan agreement on this.